Serendib International Cup: Background

 Namal Rajapaksa has been named as the captain of the Sri Lankan team ahead of the tournament, as Yoshitha Rajapaksa is out of the squad due to injuries.

 Format

 The tournament is a round-robin, where each team plays one match against each of the other teams, with points being awarded at the end of each match: 4 points for a win, 3 points for a draw and 0 points for a loss.
-Bonus points are also awarded: 1 point for scoring 4 tries or more in a match whether the teams losses or not and 1 point for a loss within 7 game points.
+Bonus points are also awarded: 1 point for scoring 4 tries or more in a match whether the team loses or not and 1 point for a loss within 7 game points.
 A loss by 8 points or more would give the team no bonus point.

 Participants

 Table

 Pre-tournament IRB rankings in parentheses.

 Points are awarded to the teams as follows:

 Fixtures

 All matches are to be played under lights.